jkomoros/prompt-garden/README.md

 You want to have a namespace prefix for every variable you store with let or var (since the environment is a shared space), every storeID, and every memoryID.
 It's annoying and error prone to do this, so instead you can just set `namespace` to a value like `komoroske.com` in your environment and stop thinking about it, all of the proper variables will be namespaced automatically for you.
 If you want to intentionaly fetch a variable from another namespace, just provide a value like `memory: 'other.com:var_name'`.

+#### Selecting which model to use

+When the engine is deciding which embedding_model or completion_model to use, it does these steps:

+1. If `embedding_model` or `completion_model` is explicitly set, use that.
+2. Otherwise, if `provider` is set, return the default embedding or completion model for that provider.
+3. Otherwise, return the default embedding or completion model for the first provider with an API key set.
+4. Otherwise, throw an error.

+This behavior typically does what you want.

 #### openai_api_key

 The key to use to hit Openai's backends.

+See `Selecting which model to use` for how this value is used when deciding which model to use for embeddings or completions.

 #### google_api_key

 The key to use to hit Google's generative AI backends.
 Get one from https://makersuite.google.com/app/apikey.

+See `Selecting which model to use` for how this value is used when deciding which model to use for embeddings or completions.

 #### completion_model

 Which type of completion_model to use for prompt.
 Currently the only legal value is `openai.com:gpt-3.5-turbo` and `google.com:chat-bison-001`.

+See `Selecting which model to use` for how this value is used when deciding which model to use for embeddings or completions.

 #### embedding_model

 Which type of embedding_model to use for embed.
 Currently the only legal value is `openai.com:text-embedding-ada-002` and `google.com:embedding-gecko-001`.

+See `Selecting which model to use` for how this value is used when deciding which model to use for embeddings or completions.

 #### provider

 Which provider to use for embedding and completions if embedding_model or completion_model is not set.
 Legal values are `openai.com` and `google.com`.

+See `Selecting which model to use` for how this value is used when deciding which model to use for embeddings or completions.

 #### namespace